Liu-Yitao/Python_Stack_Line_Plot/README.md

---(Fig 3, in Lynch-Stieglitz, Jean.
+Like [Figure 3](https://www.annualreviews.org/docserver/fulltext/marine/9/1/ma90083.f3.gif), in Lynch-Stieglitz, Jean.
 2017.
-Annual review of marine science)--
+Annual review of marine science

 Stacked line plots are common in the field of Paleoclimate research.